snordale/NothingButNet/README.md

 Deep learning project to predict basketball game outcomes.

 ## Overview
-NothingButNet is a sophisticated machine learning system that predicts NBA game outcomes against the spread.
+NothingButNet is a machine learning system that predicts NBA game outcomes against the spread.
 The system uses historical data, recent performance, and various other factors to generate predictions with confidence levels and betting recommendations.

 ## Features
 - Deep learning model for spread prediction